-As of December 31, 2023, the simulation assuming an immediate 200 basis point parallel increase in market interest rates measured an increase in net interest income of 5.86 percent which was within the Bank's policy limit of -16.00 percent.
-Net interest income increases in scenarios that assume an immediate parallel decrease in market interest rates because the Bank can call and replace debt more rapidly than assets are expected to reset.
+As of December 31, 2024 and 2023, assuming an immediate 200 basis point parallel increase in market interest, the net interest income metric increased 4.6 percent and 5.9 percent, respectively, which was within the Bank's policy limit of -10.0 percent.
+Net interest income is asset sensitive when market rates increase because floating rate assets reprice to higher market rates more quickly than floating rate liabilities.